-PI PI 2.2.3 Information on the nature and the amount of bycatch is adequate to determine the risk posed by the fishery and the effectiveness of the strategy to manage bycatch SG Issue Met?
-(Y/N) Justification/Rationale 60 a Y Qualitative information is available on the main bycatch species affected by the fishery.
+PI 2.2.3 Inforn F nation on the nature and the amount of bycatch is adequate to determine the risk posed by the fishery and the effectiveness of the strategy to manage bycatch SG Issue Met?
+(Y/N) Justification/Rationale 60 а Y Qualitative information is available on the main bycatch species affected by the fishery.
 The UoC fleet employs various measures to minimise discarding, and there are no by-catch (discard) species in this fishery.
 Observers show that, even when vessels are operating in EC waters where discarding is currently permissible, the level of discarding is negligible. b Y Information is adequate to broadly understand outcome status with respect to biologically based limits SeeSG100(b) с Y Information is adequate to support measures to manage bycatch.
-SeeSG100(c) 80 a Y Qualitative information and some quantitative information are available on the amount of main bycatch species affected by the fishery.
-SeeSG100(a) b Y Information is sufficient to estimate outcome status with respect to biologically based limits.
-SeeSG100(b) c Y Information is adequate to support a partial strategy to manage main bycatch species.
+SeeSG100(c) 80 80 a Y Qualitative information and some quantitative information are available amount of main bycatch species affected by the fishery.
+SeeSG100(a) SeeSG100(a) - T 7 b Y based limits.
+SeeSG100(b) с Y Information is adequate to support a partial strategy to manage main bycatch species.
 Observer trips show that, even when vessels are operating in EC waters where discarding is currently permissible, the level of discarding is negligible.
 The UoC's strategy for minimizing by catch is clearly working. d Y Sufficient data continue to be collected to detect any increase in risk to main bycatch species (e.g., due to changes in the outcome indicator scores or the operation of the fishery or the effectively of the strategy).
-Observer trips are carried out each year on a large proportion of the Client fleet, which will enable information to be collected to detect any increase in risk to by-catch species (i.e. does the level of discarding continue to be negligible).
-100 a Y Accurate and verifiable information is available on the amount of all bycatch and the consequences for the status of affected populations.
-Observer trips (32, 2007-2012) show that the level of discarding by the UoC is negligible.
+Observer trips are carried out each year on a large proportion of the Client fleet, which will enable information to be collected to detect any increase in risk to by- catch species (i.e. does the level of discarding continue to be negligible).
+100 а Y Accurate and verifiable information is available on the amount of all bycatch and Observer trips (32, 2007-2012) show that the level of discarding by the UoC is negligible.
 There are, therefore, no consequences for by-catch species. b Y Information is sufficient to quantitatively estimate outcome status with respect to biologically based limits with a high degree of certainty .
 Observer trips (32, 2007-2012) show that the level of discarding by the UoC is negligible.
-There are, therefore, no by-catch species. с Y Information is adequate to support a comprehensive strategy to manage bycatch and evaluate with a high degree of certainty whether a strategy is achieving its objective .
+There are, therefore, no by-catch species. c Y Information is adequate to support a comprehensive strategy to manage bycatch, and evaluate with a high degree of certainty whether a strategy is achieving its objective .

-Document: MSC Full Assessment Reporting Template V1.2 page 91 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 4 FCM15 v2 rev 03
+Document: MSC Full Assessment Reporting Template V1.2 page 91 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 5 FCM15 v2 rev 03

-PI PI 2.2.3 Information on the nature and the amount of bycatch is adequate to determine the risk posed by the fishery and the effectiveness of the strategy to manage bycatch

-SG SG Issue Met?
-Justification/Rationale

-Observer trips show that, even when vessels are operating in EC waters whe discarding is currently permissible, the level of discarding is negligible.
-The strategy for minimizing by catch is clearly achieving its objective.

-d Y Y Monitoring of bycatch data is conducted in sufficient detail to assess mortalities to all bycatch species.
-Observer trips are carried out each year on a large proportion of the C fleet, which will enable information to be collected to detect any incre- mortalities of all by-catch species (which is currently negligible). lient

-References Section 5.3.2

-OVE OVERALL PERFORMANCE INDICATOR SCORE:

-CON CONDITION NUMBER (if relevant):
+PI 2.2.3 Inforn F Information on the nature and the amount of bycatch is adequate to determine the risk posed by the fishery and the effectiveness of the strategy to manage bycatch SG Issue Met?
+(Y/N) Justification/Rationale Observer trips show that, even when vessels are operating in EC waters when discarding is currently permissible, the level of discarding is negligible.
+The strategy for minimizing by catch is clearly achieving its objective. re UoC's d Y Monitoring of bycatch data is conducted in sufficient detail to assess ongoin mortalities to all bycatch species.
+Observer trips are carried out each year on a large proportion of the Client fleet, which will enable information to be collected to detect any increase in mortalities of all by-catch species (which is currently negligible).
+References Section 5.3.2 OVERALL PERFORMANCE INDICATOR SCORE: 100 CONDITION NUMBER (if relevant):